nvtkaszpir/prusa-connect-camera-script/docs/service.kubernetes.md

 ## Overview

-- each camera should be a separate kubernetes deployment, easier to manage.
+- each camera should be a separate kubernetes deployment (or daemonset), easier to manage.

 - in [configs](https://github.com/nvtkaszpir/prusa-connect-camera-script/tree/master/k8s/configs)
-  there is a one file with env vars loaded per deployment, those env vars **MUST BE** changed as in env vars Also do not use double quotes the values.
+  there is a one file with env vars loaded per deployment, those env vars **MUST BE** changed as in env vars.
+  Also do not use double quotes inside the values.

-- deployment possible using for example kustomize
+- deployment possible using for example [kustomize](https://kustomize.io/)

 - camera device - if you have more cameras you probably want to use device by-id or by-path, see [tuning](./configuration.tuning.md) for more details